-Coronavirus: US announces $2.9-million aid for India as toll reaches 19

-The Union health ministry on Saturday morning confirmed a total of 834 cases, including 66 recoveries.
+Covid-19: Kerala reports its first fatality; India’s confirmed cases surge to 873

-The Union health ministry on Saturday morning confirmed a total of 834 cases, including 19 deaths and 66 recoveries.
-Several state governments reported dozens of new patients of Covid-19 on Friday, including Kerala saying its number had gone up by 39 to 176.
+The Union health ministry on Saturday morning confirmed a total of 873 cases, including 19 deaths and 78 recoveries.
+Maharashtra and Gujarat reported fresh cases on Saturday.
+A 69-year-old patient died in Kerala, said state officials.
+However, the central ministry is yet to confirm it.

 The United States on Friday announced $174-million financial assistance to 64 countries including USD 2.9 million to India to help them fight the coronavirus pandemic.
 This is in addition to the $100 million aid announced by the US in February.